 Doors and trim

-Miranda of Virgil Miranda’s Construction says he typically charges $1.25 per linear square foot to install baseboards and trim and $125 per door, not including materials costs.
+Miranda of Virgil Miranda’s Construction says he typically charges $1.25 per linear square foot to install baseboards and trim, and $125 per door (not including material costs).
 Contractors will have varying prices depending on your zip code and the extent of the work you want done.

 You may need to obtain a city building permit and go through an inspection to ensure your basement remodeling project meets building code requirements.
 This is especially true if a bathroom or kitchenette is part of the project.
 Most contractors take care of pulling the permits and scheduling inspections, and add the cost to the final bill.

 Basements converted into game rooms or home theaters may include special audio-visual features that will be part of the electrical finishing.
-These electrical additions can cost a few hundred dollars or a couple thousand, depending on the exact setup — not including the movie theater chairs, projector screen, and surround sound speakers.
-On average, installing a home theater costs $2,000 to $33,000.
+These electrical additions can cost a few hundred dollars or a couple thousand, depending on the exact setup.
+On average, installing a home theater costs $13,611.

 How to hire a basement remodeling contractor